Savage-Sabrina/DIY_SolenoidGraver/README.md

 # GraverController
-An ATMEGA328P based Mosfet controller for solenoid.
+An Arduino Nano based Mosfet controller for solenoid graver.

 I got into jewelry making in 2010 to pay for my college expenses.
 After graduating as a mechanical engineer I realized part of my knowledge should not be wasted and should be applied into something I like.
 After looking into the options on a pneumatic graver I realized it was either too expensive or bulky.
 I would not have space for a compressor because I lived in a small room on a shared house.
 This is, then, my approach to a solenoid based graver machine.
-You could check other approaches like https://github.com/alastair-duncan/SuperEZGraver and also the https://www.youtube.com/channel/UCE2rGFm1-xs-WIEHfY1enjA.
+You could check other approaches like https://github.com/alastair-duncan/SuperEZGraver,  https://www.youtube.com/channel/UCE2rGFm1-xs-WIEHfY1enjA and also my favorite interface https://github.com/Billiam/gravedriver.

 The focus I want to bring is of a solenoid for stone setting and fine work, although the power is only limited by the solenoid chosen, buck converter and MOSFET.
 You can check videos of it working on [YouTube](https://www.youtube.com/user/selvalss/videos) and the results I got with it [here](https://youtu.be/fjaF6JF7hFk).
 All tests were performed in the Direct Mode, as programmed in the _Controller_ section below.

 If you are handy in terms of Arduino coding and making breadboard circuits this will be super easy to make and program, this will cover mainly a way to make the controller and handpiece with hobby parts.
-There is also the option to build a custom board with everything integrated already, which is inside the [custom board folder.](https://github.com/Savage-Sabrina/DIY_SolenoidGraver/tree/master/Schematic/Custom%20board)
+There is also the option to build a custom board with everything integrated already, which is inside the [custom board folder.](https://github.com/Savage-Sabrina/DIY_SolenoidGraver/tree/master/Schematic/Custom%20board%V2) This last option has the benefit of being tidy and you have also all the 3d files to make it look good and functionally tested.

 # **Starting the project**
 I am sharing this to provide more information on what might be necessary to build your own solenoid engraving machine.